file-format/Products/content/en/email/Swift/hedwig/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with Hedwig</h2>
 <p>The easiest way to install the Hedwig library is via GitHub.
-Please first need to <a href="https://github.com/onevcat/Hedwig/archive/master.zip">download</a> it and then can easily install it using the following command for easy installation.</p>
+Please install it using the following command for easy installation.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}